 Some scholars have suggested that dietary modifications and climate changes contributed to the rapid reduction in human years after the flood.
 One theory, based in Genesis 1:6–7, submits that before the flood there was no rain.
 Instead, the earth was covered by a water canopy that created greenhouse-type conditions and sheltered people from the harmful rays of the sun.
 A daily mist or vapor spread over the ground to water it.
 By limiting radiation in the atmosphere, this canopy would have slowed the process of aging and disease.
 After the catastrophic flood, which emptied the water canopy (Genesis 7:11), life on earth was less protected, and the degenerative process accelerated.
 While a reasonable theory, there is no concrete biblical evidence to support it.

-Apart from the Bible, one historical document supports the idea that all people before the flood lived to be as old as or even older than Adam when he died.
+Apart from the Bible, one historical document supports the idea that most people before the flood lived to be as old as or even older than Adam when he died.
 The Sumerian King List is a non-biblical text from southern Mesopotamia that lists the Sumerian kings and the length of their reigns before and after a great flood.
 Similar to the long life spans of the pre-flood patriarchs, the most ancient of the kings enjoyed extraordinarily long reigns.